yunseo-kim/yunseo-kim.github.io/_posts/en/2018-05-27-mechanisms-of-stellar-nuclear-fusion-reactions.md

 ---
-title: "Nuclear Fusion Reaction Mechanisms in Stars"
+title: Nuclear Fusion Reaction Mechanisms in Stars
-description: >-
-  This article introduces the proton-proton chain reaction and the carbon-nitrogen-oxygen cycle, which are nuclear fusion reactions occurring in the cores of stars.
+description: This article introduces the proton-proton chain reaction and the carbon-nitrogen-oxygen cycle, which are nuclear fusion reactions occurring in the cores of stars.
 This essay was written by the author for a high school science club activity when they were in the first year of high school.
 Unlike other posts, it is written in a colloquial style, but it has been uploaded as it was originally written for archiving purposes.
 categories: [Engineering Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Nuclear Reaction, Fusion Power]
 math: true
+image: /assets/img/tokamak-plasma-cropped.png
 ---
 ## Proton-Proton Chain Reaction
 This is the most commonly known nuclear fusion reaction in stars.
 The nucleus of deuterium, called a deuteron, is formed by the combination of one proton (p) and one neutron (n).
 Therefore, for two protons to combine and form a deuterium nucleus, one of the protons must change into a neutron.
 So how can a proton change into a neutron?